batden/equivoke/README.md

 ./equivoke.sh
 ```

-To run it again later, just open a terminal and type:
+The next time you run it, simply open a terminal and type:

 ```bash
 equivoke.sh